School of Medicine

 Affiliate, Central Mgmt-Misc AR

-BioKelly Bugos MS, ANP-BC is a Manager for the Center for Advanced Practice and a nurse practitioner specializing in cancer survivorship at Stanford Health Care.
-Ms. Bugos is the Director of the Advanced Practice Provider (APP) Fellowship Program.
-Opened in 2016, the Fellowship Program educates and trains newly graduated APPs in transition to professional practice and specialty care, like cancer care.
+BioKelly Bugos MS, ANP-BC is a Director for the Center for Advanced Practice and a nurse practitioner specializing in cancer survivorship at Stanford Health Care.
+Ms. Bugos is the Director of Professional Development and the Advanced Practice Provider (APP) Fellowship Program.
+As director, Ms. Bugos focuses on APP leadership development.
+Opened in 2016, the APP Fellowship Program educates and trains APPs in transition to professional practice and specialty care, like administration and cancer care.
 She founded the cancer survivorship clinics at Stanford in 2012 and continues to focus her clinical work on helping people touched by cancer restore their health after treatment.
 Ms. Bugos has developed other professional roles and programs over her career at Stanford, like the nurse practitioner position in the 1990s.
-She has expertise in symptom management, complex patient care in the outpatient setting, long term and late effects of cancer and its treatment and advanced nursing practice issues.
-She is a frequent speaker on these topics at the regional and national level.
+She has expertise in leadership of advanced practice providers, complex patient care in the outpatient setting, long term and late effects of cancer and its treatment, including symptom management.
+She is a frequent speaker and author on these topics at the regional and national level.